 Your goal: All about the portfolio, including its structure and diversification, risks and returns.
 Especially important if you plan to become a portfolio manager.

-Key terms: risk & return trade-off, risk aversion, utility function, diversification, correlation coefficient, modern portfolio theory, efficient frontier, CAL, beta, CAPM, SML, CML, Investment Policy Statement, fintech, behavioral biases, risk modification, trend analysis
+Key terms: risk & return trade-off, risk aversion, diversification, correlation coefficient, modern portfolio theory, efficient frontier, CAL, beta, CAPM, SML, CML, Investment Policy Statement (IPS), behavioral biases, risk modification

 10.